sixty4k/nortoncottage.com/source/_posts/2012-08-20-syntax-highlighting-in-sublime-text-2.markdown

 comments: false
 categories:
 ---

-#Syntax highlighting in Sublime Text

 It seems like this should be a pretty easy thing, but the existing documentation is not super clear (to me anyway), and it's definately not inviting.
 But it seems like if I'm gonna use a fancy editor such as ST2, I should:

 - get syntax highlighting for the files I edit
 - understand how to add syntax highlighting for new file types
 - start learning the ins and outs of it.

-##An adventure in regex and obtuse documentation
+## An adventure in regex and obtuse documentation

-###Zone Files
+### Zone Files

 I'm working my way through our zone files at $work, cleaning out the cruft of several generations of moving standards and moving the remains of old internal domains to the current domain.
 So having some syntax highlighting seemed like a far more interesting thing that actually doing the work.  :D

-####Things to highlight
+#### Things to highlight

 Some docs from [Red Hat][1] and [IANA][2] were helpful in identifying my list of things to highlight:

 - Comments
 - Directives
 - Resource Records
 - Time Units
 - MX Preference

-###Figuring Out Syntax Highlighting
+### Figuring Out Syntax Highlighting

 Starting with Sublime Text documentation ([old][4] and [new][5]) on syntax highlighting, and a [cheat sheet][6] for ST2's regex (ruby?).

-####Starting Easy
+#### Starting Easy
   First I did comments, as that seemed like the easiest regex to not mess up.

 {% codeblock Zone Comments lang:json %}